virot/powershellYK/Docs/Commands/Set-Yubikey.md

 ```

 ### -TouchEject
-Allows loading/unloading the smartcard by touching the yubikey.
+Allows loading/unloading the smartcard by touching the YubiKey.

 ```yaml
 Type: Boolean